What’s the difference?

 This is when a trust collects a proportion of each school’s budget, or general annual grant (GAG), to fund central services.
 The schools within the trust keep most of their own GAG funding.

-This is when the trust holds each school’s GAG centrally, and delegates smaller amounts of funding that each school
+This is when the trust holds the GAG from all schools centrally, and delegates smaller amounts of funding to each school for it to control.
+The idea is that schools will need smaller individual budgets as the trust provides many services centrally.